ISSArt-LLC/ISSArt-LLC.github.io/posts/2016-02-08-deployment-of-symfony2-application-using-deployer.md

 after('deploy:vendors', 'database:migrate');
 ```

 For test environment in some cases we need to clean database and fill it with data fixtures.
 Let's create task to do this job.
 Deployer can ask for confirmation to execute some actions.
 Let's make sure that rebuild database is needed.
-This task will be executed only for “test” server.
+This task will be executed only for "test" server.

 ```
 server('test', '127.0.0.1')